Super useful & totally free travel guides, written by locals who love Orlando

 If you do not have a car in Orlando, you can utilize free transportation options from your hotel.
 Depending on where you are staying, they may offer transportation to the theme parks, entertainment centers, and outlet malls.
 Rideshare apps are also available in Orlando.

-The City Beautiful is a great vacation destination, but Florida has a diverse offering of cities and cultures to explore.
-Check out all our Florida travel guides and getting planning your visit to Orlando and The Sunshine State now:
+Check out all our Orlando travel guides and getting planning your visit to Orlando now:

 - 21 Things to Do In Orlando for Kids (By a Local Mom)